zeevgoshen/Permutations_Service/README.md

-open a web browser using and paste the address:
+open a web browser and paste the address:

 http://127.0.0.1:8000 OR http://localhost:8000